iovka/shex-java/README.md

  - Greedy
  - relativeIRI

-Using Jena, more tests are failed because new label are generated for bnode (test with traits LexicalBnode).
-Also test with focus node https://raw.githubusercontent.com/shexSpec/shexTest/master/validation/x because jena use the file path as a base for the IRI.
-The same mechanisms is also present in RDF4J, but has been disabled for the tests.
+Using Jena, more tests are failed because new label are generated for bnode (test with trait LexicalBnode).
+The same mechanism is also present in RDF4J, but has been disabled for the tests.

 On negative structure, the current implementation passes all the tests.